Plentywood, Montana: Economy

+C&B Operations is an agriculture equipment dealership in Plentywood.
+The company offers a two year apprenticeship to create skilled technicians.

+Sheridan Memorial Hospital and the school district are major employers.

 Education

+The school district is Plentywood K-12 Schools.
 Plentywood Schools educates students from kindergarten to 12th grade.
+There are three schools: an elementary for kindergarten to 6th grade, a middle school for grades 7 and 8, and a high school for 9th to 12th grade.
+In the 2021-2022 school year, the district had a total of 359 students.

 Plentywood High School

 The school's team name is the Wildcats.

 In 1969, Plentywood played Choteau and lost in its first Class B boys' state championship basketball appearance.
 The 1976 boys' basketball team won the Montana Class A title against Hamilton as one of the smallest Class A teams in the state at the time.
 In 1978, the boys' basketball team won the Class B title against Big Timber after declining enrollment resulted in a downward classification.
 The 1979 boys' basketball team finished as runners-up to the archrival Scobey Spartans at the State B Boys' Basketball Tournament.
 The 2007 boys' basketball team finished again as runners up, this time to Huntly Project at the State B Boys' Tournament.
 In 1998, the Wildcats finished third at the State Tourney and in the 1980s had two top four finishes at the State Tournament as well.

 The 1971 Plentywood Wildcats American football team, coached by Doug Dierenfield, reached the class B state championship, losing in overtime 6–8 to Huntley Project.

 The 1981 Plentywood Wildcats American football team, coached by Ron Smith, beat the Big Timber Herders 20-14 for the State B title in Big Timber.
 Smith is the only coach in Sheridan County to have ever won a State Football title.

 In 1997, the Plentywood Wildcat American football team also reached the state championship, losing to Frenchtown 27-20 after being up 20–7 at half time.

 The 1999 and 2000 girls' golf team won the State B-C title.